Root Canal Treatment in Mount Gravatt, QLD

 What Is Root Canal Treatment?

-Root canal treatment is the removal of a diseased or infected tooth pulp deep within the root of the tooth.
+Root canal procedure is the removal of a diseased or infected tooth pulp deep within the root of the tooth.

-After completely numbing the area, Dr Trembath will make a tiny hole in the tooth to clean out the tooth roots.
+After completely numbing the area around the affected tooth, Dr Trembath will make a tiny hole in the tooth to clean out the tooth roots.
 These ‘canals’ are cleaned with special dental instruments and treated with an antibiotic paste.
 He will complete the procedure by sealing up the canals using a specific sealant to prevent bacteria from re-entering the canals.
 An untreated or partially treated infected root canal can become very painful—often without warning.

 In most cases, the treated tooth will require a crown for added strength and protection.

-How You May Be Able to Avoid Root Canal Treatment
+How You May Be Able to Avoid A Root Canal

 It might surprise many people to know that the best way to try to avoid needing a root canal is by going to the dentist every six months for check-ups and cleans.
 A tooth that ultimately needs a root canal usually starts by developing a small cavity.
 In a routine dental visit, Dr Trembath would be able to spot the cavity in its early stages—often before it is even visible to the naked eye—and treat it with a run-of-the-mill dental filling.